Healdsburg wine-tasting gem pours polished small-lot Pinot Noirs plus Chardonnay.

 Al and Janis McWilliams founded Arista Winery in 2002.
 Their sons, Mark and Ben, now run this Russian River Valley winery known for its polished small-lot Pinot Noirs.
-After purchasing Arista from their parents, a key move the brothers made was to hire winemaker Matt Courtney.
-A protégé of Helen Turley, a well-respected grape-growing and winemaking consultant, Courtney has become a star in his own right for his approach, which emphasizes vigilance in the vineyard and minimal manipulation during the fermenting and aging process.
-Arista wines, which routinely earn scores in the mid-to-high 90s from influential critics, come from grapes grown on the 36-acre estate’s 10 planted acres (nine to Pinot Noir, one to Chardonnay) and elite Sonoma County and Mendocino County vineyards, Perli, Ritchie, Kanzler, Ferrington, and Toboni among them.
+After purchasing Arista from their parents, the brothers’ key move was to hire winemaker Matt Courtney.
+A protégé of Helen Turley, a well-respected grape-growing and winemaking consultant, Courtney became a star in his own right for his approach, emphasizing vigilance in the vineyard and minimal manipulation during the fermenting and aging process.
+Arista Chardonnays and Pinot Noirs, which routinely earn scores in the mid-to-high 90s from influential critics, come from elite Sonoma County and Mendocino County vineyards, Banfield, El Diablo, Ritchie, UV, and UV Lucky Well among them.

 More Healdsburg Wineries and Tasting Rooms